-

 A Brazilian whole-bean coffee with an intense aroma, full body, and underlying note of caramel.

-Pros: taste, smoothness, delicious
+Pros: smoothness, taste, delicious

 -